ezored/ezored/README.md

 ## About

-**Code reuse.
-Write once.
-Run everywhere.**
+**Write once.
+Compile anywhere.**

-Quick start C++ toolkit for cross-platform development with the same code including mobile and desktop.
+C++ cross-platform development toolkit.
+Use the same code on mobile and desktop applications.

+Ezored is the most convenient and fatest way to start your C++ project for mobile and desktop.

+**Background work**

+Don't reinvent the wheel, adopt new tools or use new editors, only use what your systems already support that is **compiled code** into your current or new projects.

-Ezored was designed to be the fastest way to start your project with C++, having a convenient and organized struture of scripts and folders, so you can download this repository and start build current sample projects to test and see it working.
+It has a simple but well designed structure of scripts and folders that make this work very easy, leaving you thinking about your project instead of strucute it.
+Download this repository and start use current samples to test and see it working.

-Basically you build shared libraries for mobile (Android is **aar** and iOS is **framework**) and **executables** for desktop (Linux, macOS and Windows).
+Write C++ code and build shared libraries for mobile (Android is **AAR** and iOS is **Framework**) and **binary executables** for desktop (Linux, macOS and Windows).

-Don't think about how you will start your C++ project for **mobile** and **desktop**, use ezored as a quick start project.
+Don't think about how you will start your C++ project for **mobile** and **desktop**, use ezored as a quick start toolkit.

 ![](extras/images/what-is.png)

-**What ezored is:**

-- Cross-platform and ready-to-use quick start toolkit to build and reuse C++ code for any project.
-- Scripts, files and folders well-organized to you only need add your things to continue.
-- Mobile and desktop samples that use C++ code that access database, make requests, parser json data, store preference data, show logger, work with string and datetime.
-- Easy and ready way that you can start create everything in C++ (you can create native SDK for mobile, command line tools for desktop, http server applications for API and everything more).
-- Can be used as a progressive SDK into your current project.
-- Use all best market tools (python, cmake and conan).

-**What ezored not is:**

-- Interface or UI for mobile or desktop.
-- New IDE or framework that will replace your application.
-- Dependency manager.

 **Why you need use it?**

-- Code reuse.
-Write once.
-Run everyone.
+- Write once.
+Compile anywhere.
-- Do not worry about the project organization or the structure of it, ezored is this, it is a complete and functional project for you to start any other.
-- Generally you made a mobile application for each market platform (android, ios, smart tv etc).
-You need a team for each platform and each team will implement the same code of business logic on each platform.
-With ezored you can start create your business logic in C++ and compile one single code for all supported platforms, and the teams only need create UI and on button click call your C++ function.
-- Every developer like command line tools and generally need write one.
-With ezored you have a sample of working CLI tool that use the same C++ code that mobile uses.
-- HTTP server applications need have good performance and low memory usage, at the same time respond to a lot of requests.
-Use any C++ HTTP server framework with ezored to make your server applications.
-- Drivers for database SQL or NO/SQL generally are made with C/C++, and with ezored you can easy use it and start create your greate application.
+- Write a single C++ code and use it on **mobile** and **desktop**
+- It come with a well designed structure to you maintain the focus on what you need do, your own business code.
+- Don't need new editors or languages, most things are done from command line.
+- Don't replace well user interface code (swift, interface builder, android xml, etc), only attach very fast compiled code for your project actions.
+- Already used in production for some years and come with some modules (https, sqlite, shared data, datetime utils, string utils, logger, file management and more)

 **Free for ever:**

 You can use it for free, for any purpose, including commercial purposes.

-Feel free to collaborate with ezored, creating or improving the project and modules.
+Feel free to collaborate with ezored, creating or improving the main project, samples and modules.

+After download ezored, you don't need this project more, because all your changes is only for your business things.

 ## Supported platforms

-1. android
+1. Android
-2. ios
+2. iOS
-3. macos
+3. macOS
-4. linux
+4. Linux
-5. windows
+5. Windows

-Obs: Generally any platform with C++ support will work too, like smart tvs and embeded hardwares.
+Obs: Generally any platform with C++ support will work too, like smart TVs and embeded devices.

 ## Modules

-A module in ezored is C++ implementation of one specific feature.
-And ezored come with some modules already implemented:
+A module in ezored is C++ implementation of one specific feature and ezored come with some modules already implemented:

-1. **datetime**
+1. **date and time helper**
-    Some functions to work with date and time.
+    Functions to work with date and time.

 2. **file helper**
-    Helper functions to work with files (write, read, create folder, delete files etc).
+    Functions to work with files (write, read, create folder, delete files etc).

 3. **http client**
-    A http client to make http and https requests.
+    Http client to make http and https requests.

 4. **logger**
     Logger functions to show messages with different levels.

 5. **shared data**
-    Shared data storage (android = shared preferences, ios = NSUserDefaults)
+    Shared data storage.

+    1. Android = using shared preferences
+    2. iOS = using NSUserDefaults
+    3. Desktop = using local file

 6. **string helper**
-    Some string helper functions.
+    Functions to work with string.

 7. **sqlite3**
-    SQLite3 come with ezored and let you use the same database on all platforms.
-Internally you can check our migration implementation.
-A library called "sqlitecpp" is used too, and make the job more easy.
+    SQLite3 is ready to use with ezored and let you use the same database on all platforms.
+Internally you can check our scheme migration implementation.
+A library called "sqlitecpp" is used to make this job easier.

 8. **rapidjson**
     RapidJSON is used to parsing json from remote requests in ezored samples.
 It works on all tested platforms nice and fast.

 9. **support lib**
-    Mobile modules use djinni, and for mobile (Android and iOS) this module is used to make the bridge between codes works.
-Maybe your project don't need it, but current code use it instead of generate bridge files manually.
+    Mobile bridge code is automatically generated using Dropbox Djinni tool.
+It can be removed if you do it manually.

-Modules source code are stored in **"files/djinni"** and **"files/src"**.
+Modules source code are stored in **"files/src"** and **"files/djinni"**.

 ## Targets

-A target in ezored contains all files, config and scripts to build C++ code to the platform.
+A target in ezored contains all files and scripts to build C++ code to the target platform.
 You can see on folder **"files/targets"**.

-Currently all targets use cmake structure to compile all.
+Currently all targets use CMake to compile and generate project files ready to build.
 So each target has their own **CMakeLists.txt** file inside target folder **"cmake"**.

 Generally all targets shared the same C++ code and because of this ezored has a commom **CMakeLists.txt** file inside folder **"files/cmake/common"**.

-Some targets add more source files, **"android_aar"** add their JNI files and "ios_framework" add their OBJC files.
+Some targets add more source files and compile parameters.
+Some examples are the targets **"android_aar"** that add their JNI files and **"ios_framework"** that add their OBJC files.

 A target has their **"verbs"**, that can be any file name **"build"**, **"package"** etc. All verbs are store inside **"verbs"** folder of a target and the file name will be use to find it when you call on terminal.
 Example: